rblades/dhworkbook_master/docs/module-1/Exercises.md

 2. Type `$ ls` (list) to see that the director exists.
 Then change directory into it: `cd first-repo`. (remember: if you're ever not sure what directory you're in, type `$ pwd`, or print working directory).
 3. Make a new file called `readme.md`.
 You do this by calling the text editor: `nano readme.md`.
 4. Type an explanation of what this exercise is about.
-5. Hit ctrl+x to exit, then y to save, leave the file name as it is. **If you get an error to the effect that nano is not found** you just need to install it with `sudo apt-get install nano`.
+5. Hit ctrl+x to exit, then type y to save, leave the file name as it is.
+Hit enter. **If you get an error to the effect that nano is not found** you just need to install it with `sudo apt-get install nano`.
 DHBox will ask you for your password again.
 Once the dust settles, you can make the new file with `nano readme.md`.
 6. Type `$ ls` again to check that the file is there.
 7. Type `$ git init` to tell the Git program that this folder is to be tracked as a repository.
 If all goes correctly, you should see a variation on this message: `Initialized empty Git repository in /home/demonstration/first-repo/.git/`.
 8. Type `$ ls` again.
 What do you (not) see?